Dviejopomata/easy-cdn/README.md

-# Server for storing single page apps on Minio and serving them with node.js
+# Tiny Server for storing single page apps backed by S3

 Dependencies:
 - S3 server (like minio)